BastiHz/Numberphile/README.md

-# Numberphile
+# numberphile
-Inspired by Numberphile videos
+An R package inspired by Numberphile videos.